-Apps like these help reduce the hurdles and time costs of running your store, time which can be poured back into your writing, art, photography, or whatever content you choose to base your zine around.
+Apps like these help reduce the hurdles and time costs of running your store, time that can be poured back into your writing, art, photography, or whatever content you choose to base your zine around.

-If you’re looking for a side gig that provides a lot of room for growth and comparatively quick returns, freelancing might be for you.
+If you’re looking for a side gig from home that provides a lot of room for growth and comparatively quick returns, freelancing might be for you.
 While freelancing does require you to trade time for money directly, the path to revenue is more straightforward than waiting for a product to pick up traction.

 Some young entrepreneurs even start freelancing while in school.
-Services like tutoring and exam prep are so popular in universities among student freelancers that the test-prep market is now worth $24 billion.
+Services like tutoring and exam prep are so popular in universities among student freelancers that the test-prep market is worth $24 billion.
 Some students even sell their own study material and lecture notes or teach English.